 Why a good folder structure is crucial

 HACCP is all about proof.
-You need to be able to demonstrate that you're monitoring critical points.
-But if you spend 20 minutes searching for last week's temperature list, you've got a problem.
+You need to show that you're monitoring critical points.
+But spending 20 minutes hunting for last week's temperature list?
+That's a problem.

 ⚠️ Heads up:

 During an NVWA inspection, you won't have time to search.
-The inspector wants to immediately see that you've recorded temperatures.
+The inspector wants immediate proof you've recorded temperatures.
 No proof = risk of a fine.

 The basic folder structure

-Start with a main folder "HACCP" and create subfolders by topic underneath.
-Keep it simple and logical.
+Start with a main "HACCP" folder and create topic-based subfolders underneath.
+Keep it simple.
+Keep it logical.

 - 01_Temperatures - Refrigeration, freezer, core temperatures